But it’s not what you might think…

 The 2-Stroke event is now in its third year and harks back to the sights, sounds and smells of yesteryear with only two-strokes allowed in all classes.
 There are classes from youths on mini bikes to current pro racers on modern bikes, and even former GP stars on pre-1999 Super Evo and Evo bikes, bidding to win official ACU British championships.
 What’s more, spectator entry is free, where fans can get up close to the riders in the open paddock.

 Event organiser Dave Willet said; “This is exactly what the Apico 2-Stroke Festival is all about.
 It’s designed to get that buzz going and 2-stroke juices flowing, encouraging old and new 2-stroke riders to join in and compete.”

-For more information visit www.2strokefestival.comEnjoy more Fast Bikes reading in the four-weekly magazine.
+For more information visit www.2strokefestival.comEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.